Human Rights in the Finance Industry

 On International Human Rights Day, Dec.
 10th, 2019, we introduce our research project on the development of human rights benchmarks for the finance industry and discuss human rights practices and challenges in this industry in Switzerland.

 Location: Jura Room, Warwick Hotel, Rue de Lausanne 14, 1201 Genève

-For more information about the event, the research project, and the research team please scroll down.
+Scroll down to learn more about the event, the research project, and the research team.